Yandex Cloud

 • View info on the relevant folder.

-This role also includes the serverless-containers.viewer permissions.
+This role includes the serverless-containers.viewer permissions.

 serverless-containers.adminserverless-containers.admin